-After the blood sample is taken, you might experience cramping or a small amount of vaginal bleeding.
+After the blood sample is taken, you might experience cramping or a small amount of discomfort.

-Your health care provider might use ultrasound or an external labor monitor to track your baby's heart rate for an hour or two after the procedure.
+Your health care provider will use an ultrasound or an external labor monitor to track your baby's heart rate after the procedure.

 Meanwhile, the blood sample will be analyzed in a lab.
-Test results are typically available within a matter of days — or in some cases, within a matter of hours.
+Test results are typically available within days.

 - Grace D, et al. Training for percutaneous umbilical blood sampling during Maternal Fetal Medicine fellowship in the United States.
 Prenatal Diagnosis.
 2009;29:790.